 The IRS has relationships with several payment processors highlighted at IRS.gov.
 Those services should be among the safest and most reliable online payment options available.

 Other Ways to Pay

-- EFTPS: businesses often use the Electronic Federal Tax Payment System to make federal tax deposits and other payments (for example, Form 941 Quarterly Returns and estimated tax payments).
-Be sure to sign up for this system long before your tax payment is due—you’ll need to enroll, set up your bank account, and verify your identity before you can make a payment.
+Your business can use EFTPS to make federal tax deposits and other payments online.
+For example, you might use Form 941 to pay quarterly taxes, and EFTPS is an excellent choice for those payments.
+Be sure to sign up long before your tax payment is due—you’ll need to enroll, set up your bank account, and verify your identity before you can make a payment.
 You may need to pay with a paper check for a few cycles while you wait.

 Your business might pay additional types of taxes to local governing bodies.
 Those entities likely accept online payments, but be sure to review fees and other features before deciding on anything.
 You may be able to pay sales taxes, unemployment premiums, state income tax withholding, and other charges.

 In addition, some agencies are not fully online, so you might only be able to complete some tasks online.
 For example, you might be able to pay a tax electronically, but you still need to mail in forms to complete your filing.
 Make a checklist for yourself (or your staff who handles the payments) so you know how each process is handled.